3mdeb/news-and-ideas/_posts/2018-07-17-Xen-and-Linux-kernel-debugging-with-RTE-and-pxe-server.md

   messed something `pce-fw-builder` preform `distclean` everytime, we plan to change that so optionally it will reuse cached repositories, please track [this issue](https://github.com/pcengines/pce-fw-builder/issues/16)
+* verification means booting over iPXE to OS and check if flashed version is the same as version exposed by input binary

 Then you can run `dev.robot` to see how boot log look like.
 In my case mentioned at the begging I wanted initially